Project Owlnet

-Please Note: Banding for Project Owlnet will not take place on Wednesday, November 13.
-The session has been rescheduled to Friday, November 15.
+Please Note: Banding for Project Owlnet will not take place on Wednesday, November 27 due to forecasted rain.

 A Continent-wide Effort to Track Northern Saw-whet Owls